BCIT-Reseach-Long-Term-ISSP/bcit-reseach-long-term-issp.github.io/smart-device/hardware_and_wiring.md

 The one wire protocol uses a single wire interface for data communication between devices.

-Devices using this protocol communciate over the Arduino digital pins.
+Devices using this protocol to communicate over the Arduino digital pins.

 The Arduino Zero has 13 built-in digital ports that can be used for the OneWire Protocol.